ARMmbed/mbed-os-5-docs/docs/refs/api/security/uvisor.md

-#### Using uVisor on mbed OS
+#### Using uVisor on Arm Mbed OS

-This guide will help you start uVisor on mbed OS by showing you how to create a sample application for the NXP FRDM-K64F board.
+This guide will help you start uVisor on Mbed OS by showing you how to create a sample application for the NXP FRDM-K64F board.

 The uVisor provides sandboxed environments and resources protection for applications built for Arm Cortex-M3 and Cortex-M4 devices.
 This guide will show you how to enable the uVisor and configure a secure box to access some exclusive resources (memory, peripherals, interrupts).
 For more information about the uVisor design philosophy, please see the uVisor [introductory document](../../README.md).

 ##### Requirements

-To run the `blinky` application on mbed OS with uVisor enabled, you need:
+To run the `blinky` application on Arm Mbed OS with uVisor enabled, you need:

-- A platform and a toolchain that uVisor on mbed OS supports.
+- A platform and a toolchain that uVisor on Mbed OS supports.
 You can verify this on [the official list](../README.md#supported-platforms).
-If uVisor supports your platform internally but not on mbed OS, the porting process is incomplete.
-To port your platform to uVisor and enable it on mbed OS, please follow the [uVisor porting guide for mbed OS](../core/PORTING.md).
+If uVisor supports your platform internally but not on Mbed OS, the porting process is incomplete.
+To port your platform to uVisor and enable it on Mbed OS, please follow the [uVisor porting guide for Mbed OS](../core/PORTING.md).
 - Git.
-- mbed CLI.
+- Arm Mbed CLI.
 Run `pip install mbed-cli` to install it.

 The remainder of this guide assumes:

 - You are developing on a \*nix machine in the `~/code` folder.
 - You are building the app for the [NXP FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) target with the [GNU Arm Embedded Toolchain](https://launchpad.net/gcc-arm-embedded).

-You can use these instructions as guidelines in the case of other targets on other host OSs.
+You can use these instructions as guidelines in the case of other targets on other host operating systems.

 ##### Start with the `blinky` app

-Create a new mbed application called `uvisor-example` by running the following commands:
+Create a new Arm Mbed application called `uvisor-example` by running the following commands:

 >>> C
 ```